 Advisory structure for funds

-AngelList offers two advisory structures to accommodate different fund manager needs:
+AngelList supports two advisory structures to accommodate different fund manager needs:

 1. Self-Advised fund – The fund manager provides the general partner and investment adviser entities.

-2. AngelList-Advised fund – AngelList serves as the legal general partner and investment adviser, with the fund manager acting as “Fund Lead” and “Sub-Adviser.”
+2. Platform-Advised fund – Platform Advisor, LLC serves as the investment adviser and Fund GP, LLC serves as the legal general partner, with the fund manager acting as “Fund Lead” and “Sub-Adviser.”

 Since fund managers have different requirements, there is no one-size-fits-all solution.
 Below is a detailed breakdown of both options and key factors to consider when choosing a fund structure.